Aadhithyapranav/ChatStudy/README.md

-# Ex.
+.20 # Ex.
 No:1b 			Study of Client Server Chat Applications
-## NAME : HIRUTHIK SUDHAKAR
+## NAME : AADHITHYA L
-## REGISTER NUMBER : 212223240054
+## REGISTER NUMBER : 212224220003
 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: